JacquiGreenland/CubeMate/README.md

 ## Acknowledgements

-CubeMate would not exist without the work of the OnStep / OnStepX community and the wider open-source astronomy ecosystem.
+CubeMateEQ would not exist without the work of the OnStep / OnStepX community and the wider open-source astronomy ecosystem.

 Particular thanks go to the developers and contributors behind: